2nd Year

 Writing technical reports are common among mechanical, electrical, civil and electrical engineers.
 Pick a topic you're interested or passionate about for your technical report, so it can feel less tedious (my technical report was 20 pages long).

-This class was also the reason I created my LinkedIn page, which I highly recommend to create an account to look for jobs and build a network.
+This class was also the reason I created my LinkedIn page.
+I highly recommend to create an account and display a profile about your background, so you can get your name out there.

 ENG 2001: Engineering Projects: Management, Economics, and Safety

-Understanding economics and how the market works is worthwhile as someone job hunting for internships.
+Understanding economics and how the market works is worthwhile.
 However, you can do the same thing by self-learning in your spare time (YouTube, LinkedIn, etc.) or take an economics course.

 EECS 2021: Computer Organization

 One of my favourite 2nd year courses.
 In this course, you will learn topics related to both hardware, such as gates, memory, and number systems (binary, octal, decimal, hexadecimal), cache, pipelining.
-You will also learn assembly programming, using RISC-V and hardware description languages like Verilog.
-It's a vital course if you want to look into fields like embedded systems, firmware design, FPGAs, etc.
+You will also learn assembly programming, using RISC-V. It's a vital course if you want to look into fields like embedded systems, firmware design, FPGAs, etc. As of Fall 2025: Verilog is not taught anymore (finally!) and instead, the 2nd half of the labs are using an ESP 32 microcontroller in RISC-V. Be warned that this course is time-consuming, and I would recommend spending a good amount of time for this course.
+If you are interested or considering going into hardware, EECS 2021 is an important course for that matter.

 EECS 2032: Introduction to Embedded Systems

-Despite the course name, this is your typical C + UNIX/Bash course, you don't learn about embedded systems until the end (which is only 30% of the course).
+Despite the course name, this is your typical C + UNIX/Bash course, you don't learn about embedded systems until the end (although this might depend on the professor).
 Bash is an important skill to pick up in development, where you'd have to navigate and interact with a terminal.
-Moreover, if you plan on going into DevOps/Infrastructure, you will need to know Linux and shell scripting, which are essential skills.
+Moreover, if you plan on going into IT/Infrastructure, you will need to know Linux and shell scripting, which are essential skills.

 MATH 2015: Applied Multivariate & Vector Calculus